-A fourth track featuring the work and progress of our host country, Indonesia, and their recent efforts in FSM will be designed and curated by our local partners in Jakarta.
+A fourth track featuring the work and progress Indonesia, and their recent efforts in FSM.

 Additional topics will be covered through a diverse set of sessions throughout the conference.
 These sessions will be designed by the FSM6 Conference Committee.
-The conference will also feature a manual pit emptying challenge, field visits (space limited), workshops, and an expo.
+The conference will also feature a virtual pit emptying challenge, virtual field visits (space limited), workshops, and a lively online expo.

 Track Theme Description: